elmendalerenda/raspi-alarm/README.md

 	$> bundle install
 	```

+ 3. Add the `client_secret.json` file that you got from Google.
+Check the instructions in the [wiki](https://github.com/elmendalerenda/raspi-alarm/wiki#google-calendar-api-authentication)

- 3. Edit `config/config.rb` and set up your preferred configuration
+ 4. Edit `config/config.rb` and set up your preferred configuration
 	```ruby
      RaspiAlarm.configure do |config|
        config.google_client_secret_json_path = './client_secret.json'